 You will get a license for this:

-A full South Carolina PI license allows you to work for yourself (your own business).
-This requires you to have previous investigative experience (three years).
+A full South Carolina PI license allows you to work for yourself, as in your own business.
+This requires you to have three years or more of previous investigative experience.

 A full PI license does not really exist in South Carolina.